Zeynalabdin Taghiyev: Family

 Taghiyev was married twice.
 His first wife Zeynab, who was also his cousin, bore him three children.
 After her death, Taghiyev married Sona, the youngest daughter of General Balakishi Arablinski.
 The wedding took place in 1896.
 Arablinski's elder daughter Nurjahan had already been married to Taghiyev's older son Ismayil.
+His grandson Ilkin Taghiyev is a film director and photographer.

 Taghiyev sent his daughters Leyla and Sara to study at the prestigious Smolny Institute for Noble Maidens in Saint Petersburg, from where his second wife Sona had once graduated.

 Later life

 After Azerbaijan's Sovietization in 1920 the country's wealthy suffered severe repressions from the Bolshevik government, resulting in the emigration of many of them.
 Taghiyev's house and his other possessions were therefore confiscated.
 Due to his past contributions and generosity, he was given the option of choosing a place of residence for himself.
 Taghiyev chose to stay in his summer cottage in the village of Mardakan, not far from Baku.
 He died there four years later, on 1 September 1924 of pneumonia.
-After his death, the summer cottage was confiscated and Taghiyev's family members were driven out of it.
+After his death, the summer cottage was confiscated and Taghiyev's family members were evicted.
 His wife Sona, once a wealthy, educated, and charitable noblewoman of the Caucasus, died in misery on the streets of Baku in 1938.

 The Azerbaijan State Museum of History is located in the former Taghiyev mansion in Baku.